Seeing God in the Mosaic Law

 How was the Law similar to other religions?

 Moses didn’t invent animal sacrifice.
 Such offerings to gods were old when Abraham was born.
 My personal opinion, and I’m glad I don’t have to face a panel of conservative scholars over this idea, is that Moses spent forty years worshiping Egyptian gods and forty more worshiping Midianite gods, at least until he was waylaid by a deity called I AM.
 He was given two great tasks: he had to lead the Israelites out of Egypt and he had to establish a written civic and ecclesiastical law.
-Either Yahweh dictated a lot of very old-fashioned laws, or Moses drew from laws that were established in Mesopotamia and also perhaps from his life in Midian.
+Either Yahweh dictated a lot of very old-fashioned laws that looked very much like the culture of Mesopotamia, or Moses drew from laws that were established in Mesopotamia and also perhaps from his life in Midian, and God honored those laws because he was meeting the people at their development level of the time.

-When Moses started his desert wanderings he invited his Midianite in-laws to be their guide.
-Although we read the phrase, “Speak to the Israelites and say to them…” over and over in the Torah (Exodus through Deuteronomy), God is alleged to have said things that leave us baffled, things that Jesus later repudiated.
+When Moses started his desert wanderings, he invited his Midianite in-laws to be their guide.
+Although we read the phrase, “Speak to the Israelites and say to them…” over and over in the Torah (Genesis through Deuteronomy), God is alleged to have said things that leave us baffled, things that Jesus later repudiated.
 Many a time I have asked the Lord why?
 The answer that seems right to me today is that we humans are sociologically wired to need continuity.
 Too much change too fast is psychologically damaging.
-Think of the wheat and the tares (Matt.
-13:24-30),
+Think of the parable of the wheat and the tares (Matt.
+13:24-30):

 What was unique about the Mosaic Law?